BHS in Public Health

 All students with a 2.75 GPA of Record and students in their first semester who do not yet have an established GPA of Record may declare the Public Health major.
 The Bachelor of Health Science in Public Health program is interested in students with a wide range of life experiences and skills.
-Students who do not meet the 2.75 GPA of Record may petition the Associate Chair of the Department of Public Health.
+Students who do not meet the 2.75 GPA of Record, but who wish to declare the major, may petition the Associate Chair of the Department of Public Health.
 In addition to meeting University of Missouri and School of Health Professions requirements, students in the BHS in Public Health program must:

 - Adhere to all University of Missouri guidelines and policies for admission and continued enrollment at the University as an undergraduate student.

 - Maintain a 2.75 term GPA and GPA of Record (cumulative GPA listed in MyZou).
-Students may petition this requirement and handled on a case by case basis.
+Students may petition this requirement and petitions are handled on a case-by-case basis.

-- Complete all Public Health core courses with a grade of C (2.0 on a 4.0 scale) or higher, except P_HLTH 2200 (or equivalent, i.e. HLTH_SCI 3300), which requires a grade of B– or higher.
+- Complete all Public Health core courses with a grade of C (2.0 on a 4.0 scale) or higher, except P_HLTH 2200 which requires a grade of B– or higher.

 - Complete 12 approved diversity credit hours, including at least 6 hours of Public Health Electives with a grade of C (2.0 on a 4.0 scale) or higher.